 Nepal is undeniably the ultimate destination for trekkers around the world.
 Some of the best treks lie here.
-Although not as popular as Everest Base Camp Trek, or Annapurna Base Camp trek, Langtang trek carries its own uniqueness and significance.
+Although not as popular as Everest Base Camp Trek, or Annapurna Base Camp trek, Langtang Valley Trek carries its own uniqueness and significance.

 Langtang Valley is a rugged highland at an altitude of 3,430 meters.
 Sandwiched between the Himalayas, Langtang Valley is a unique region to visit.
 Tamang people occupy this Langtang Region along with other ethnic groups: Sherpa, Lama, and Gurung.